Association Test

 • Hard-to-Abate Sector

 Interventions that meet the requirements of the Association Test can be claimed to be associated with the company’s value chain.
-The complete requirements for conformance with the AIM Platform Standard and Guidance will be outlined in upcoming publications.
+Additional requirements for assessing intervention quality, as well as guidance on accounting and reporting, are detailed in the Intervention Quality, Accounting, and Reporting (QAR) Standard and Guidance.

 Screenshot 2025 02 04 123314